-1. The four-year term of office of a member or alternate shall commence on the date on which his formal appointment by the Council takes effect.
+1. The term of office of a member or alternate shall commence on the date on which his appointment by the Council takes effect.

-2. The term of office of a member or alternate shall be terminated by resignation or death.
-A successor shall be appointed by the Council for the remainder of the term.
+2. The term of office of a member or alternate shall be terminated by resignation, the end of the electoral mandate on the basis of which he was appointed, or death.

-3. Any resignation must be in writing, signed by the resigning member or alternate and sent to the President of the Committee.
+3. A resigning member or alternate must notify the President of the Committee of his intention in writing, specifying the date on which his resignation is to take effect, which must be no later than three months after the date of notification.
 The President shall inform the Council, which shall confirm the vacancy and implement the replacement procedure.